hchoubey/Jmeter_Assurity/README.md

 del /q /f /s "..\..\Test_Results\*"

 ```
-📈 Performance Test ReportHow to Access ReportsNavigate to: <MainFolderPath>\Assurity\Test_Results\Test_Results_HTML.Open the index.html file in any web browser to view local graphic charts and breakdown matrices.Pre-requisite Configuration NoteAdd the following line to your jmeter.properties file to ensure proper header generation:properties# Print field names as first line in CSV
+📈 Perfomance Test Report

+### How to Access Reports
+1. Navigate to the "[MainFolderPath]\Assurity\Test_Results\Test_Results_HTML".
+2. View html file for local graphic charts and breakdown matrices in any browser.
+3. Performance Report & observations from the last test execution run are as below.
+ - Assumptions:
+        .
+Add this to Jmeter.properties files:
+                  # Print field names as first line in CSV
                   jmeter.save.saveservice.print_field_names=true
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ================================================================================